cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 > ## Extra challenge - recreate Ntupples
 >
-> If you are looking for an extra exercise, you can try to apply the same you did, changing some variables you saw and try to get results from a J/ψ decaying in dimuons ntuple @ 7 TeV.
+> If you are looking for an extra exercise, you can try to apply the same thing that you did, changing some variables you saw.
+Try to get results from a J/ψ decaying in dimuons ntuple @7 TeV.
 >
-> Concerning the datasets used to produce these extra exercises, you can find in these links below:
+> Concerning the datasets used to produce these extra exercises, you can find them in these links below:
 >
 > * [Real data (2011 legacy)](http://opendata.cern.ch/record/27)
 > * [ϒ Monte Carlo simulations](http://opendata.cern.ch/record/1522)
 > * [J/ψ Monte Carlo simulations](http://opendata.cern.ch/record/1335)
 >
-> Concerning about triggers:
+> Information about the triggers:
 >
 > * **HLT Triggers Path (J/ψ - Data/MC)**: HLT_Dimuon10_Jpsi_Barrel_v*
 > * **HLT Triggers Path (ϒ - Data)**: HLT_Dimuon0_Barrel_Upsilon
 > * **HLT Triggers Path (ϒ - MC)**: HLT_Dimuon0_Upsilon
 >
-> It is a work in progress adapted from CMS official code to create cms Open Data Tag and Probe ntuples.
+> This is work in progress adapted from CMS official code to create cms Open Data Tag and Probe ntuples.
 >
 {: .challenge}